kiedtl/website/src/content/blog/hare.md

 It seems like every year there's a new wannabe-C-replacement.
-I do write a lot of C for hobby projects, so I'm acutely aware of C's many defects (to name a few: a hacky handling system, no proper namespacing, no tagged unions, an absolutely miserable macro system, &c).
+I do write a lot of C for hobby projects, so I'm acutely aware of C's many defects (to name a few: a hacky error handling system, no proper namespacing, no tagged unions, an absolutely miserable macro system, &c).

-Some C replacements I've been interested in are Rust[^1], Zig, Myrddin, and Drew Devault's new systems programming language, Hare.
+Some C replacements I've been interested in are Rust[^1], Zig, Myrddin, and Drew DeVault's new systems programming language, Hare.

 ---